 555 Mission Street, Suite 3000, San Francisco, CA 94105-0921 USA

 Elizabeth A. Dooley is an associate in the San Francisco office of Gibson, Dunn & Crutcher.
-She practices in the firm’s Litigation Department.
-Ms. Dooley has successfully represented clients in both state and federal trial and appellate courts.
+She practices in the firm’s Litigation Department and is a member of the firm’s Labor & Employment, Appellate and Constitutional Law, and Class Actions practice groups.
+Ms. Dooley has successfully represented clients across state and federal trial and appellate courts.
 Her practice focuses on appellate and labor & employment matters.

 Stanford University - 2013 Juris Doctor

 Loyola Marymount University - 2009 Master of Arts

 Princeton University - 2007 Bachelor of Arts